MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Microsoft.Graph.Security.md

 ### [Clear-MgSecurityCaseEdiscoveryCaseSearchData](Clear-MgSecurityCaseEdiscoveryCaseSearchData.md)
 Delete Microsoft Teams messages contained in an eDiscovery search.
-You can collect and purge the following categories of Teams content:\n- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
+You can collect and purge the following categories of Teams content:- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
-Teams 1:1 chats are also called *conversations*.\n- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
+Teams 1:1 chats are also called *conversations*.- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
-Also called *1:N* chats or *group conversations*.\n- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- Private channels - Message posts, replies, and attachments shared in a private Teams channel.\n- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
+Also called *1:N* chats or *group conversations*.- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.- Private channels - Message posts, replies, and attachments shared in a private Teams channel.- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
-For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams  This API is available in the following national cloud deployments.
+For more information about purging Teams messages, see:- eDiscovery solution series: Data spillage scenario - Search and purge- eDiscovery (Premium) workflow for content in Microsoft Teams  This API is available in the following national cloud deployments.

 ### [Close-MgSecurityCaseEdiscoveryCase](Close-MgSecurityCaseEdiscoveryCase.md)
 Close an eDiscovery case.